awslabs/aurora-dsql-django/README.md

     }
 ```

-For more info follow the [Aurora DSQL with Django user guide](TODO)
+For more info follow the [Aurora DSQL with Django example](examples/pet-clinic-app/README.md)

 ## Development